-Upon arriving at the facility, the auditor was provided with the roster for that day, which included 118 residents.
-From this list, the auditor randomly selected eleven (11) names/files and one file from the specialized inmate roster, to be reviewed.
-This was a representation of ten (10) percent of the population.
+Prior to arriving at the facility, the auditor was provided with the roster of residents for the facility.
+From this list, the auditor randomly selected twenty-five (25) names.

-In each of the twelve (12) files reviewed, residents were provided written and verbal education materials on the same day of their intake into the facility.
+In each of the files reviewed, residents were provided written and verbal education materials on the same day of their intake into the facility.
 In addition, and above the standard requirements, the residents go through a comprehensive 'training' or education session, usually within one week of entry, and are provided more information and training on this topic.
 Through the facility, there is also literature, posters and signs educating the population on their rights and responsibilities.

-In each of the twelve (12) files reviewed, the resident signs a Participant Right to Know form which acknowledged that they received PREA training and a pamphlet.
-Lastly, each resident signed an acknowledgment from for receipt of the inmate handbook, which has all of above mentioned information contained within.
+In each of the files reviewed, the resident signs a Participant Right to Know form which acknowledged that they received PREA training and a pamphlet.
+Lastly, each resident signed an acknowledgment from for receipt of the inmate handbook, which has all of the above-mentioned information contained within.

 Each random and specialized resident who was interviewed recalled the training, how to report and all elements of the provisions of the standard.
 In addition, each resident stated that they feel they could report and staff would be responsive and keep in confidential.
 The training and documentation for inmates could be seen throughout the facility and was thorough and above and beyond the requirements of the standard.
 Further, each inmate was well versed in the requirements, and much more.